 There are many opportunities to serve and you are welcome to join us, any time.
 Explore what interests you, and contact ministry leaders to learn more or to volunteer.

 The Op Shop thrift store is our oldest outreach program.
 Staffed by volunteers, the shop sells clothing, books and household items, raising funds that are distributed by the WSA (Workers of St. Alban's).

 The goal of our TLC initiative is to transform the lives of children here at home and around the world.
 Volunteers work with children at schools and organizations we support.

 Feeding and housing ministries

-St. Alban's has a long tradition of feeding people who are hungry and helping people stay in their homes or transition out of homelessness.
+St. Alban's has a long tradition of feeding people who are hungry and helping people who need housing.
 Volunteers cook and distribute meals and food in collaboration with other faith-based organizations.
 You can make casseroles at home or work in teams in the church kitchen.
 Drivers are always needed.
 In our housing ministry, St. Alban's youth and adults take a summer mission trip to Appalachia to make home repairs.
-We also help people transition out of homelessness, particularly women with children.
-Our church rents two apartments for "work-ready" guests, in partnership with Friendship Place.
-Volunteers help furnish the apartments.

 St. Alban’s outreach to people beyond the United States is focused on places where education is an essential part of peace-making.
 Currently we support students and schools in two countries, Jordan and South Sudan.
 We are also respond to overseas disasters through our Mustard Seed offerings, and work informally to support Syrian refugees who have been placed in the DC area.